 - Niagara Falls: Of course I have to include this spectacular waterfall in Canada!
 Although it’s very touristy, you can get a quieter experience on the riverside walk.
 Horseshoe Falls is the most impressive of the three waterfalls.
 Check out the virtual tour.

 - Niagara-on-the-Lake: Known for its vineyards, breweries and excellent drinks.
 Need I say more?!
 Plus, beautiful resorts and private places to stay right on a vineyard.

-Places to STAY in southern Ontario:
+Places to STAY near Niagara Falls:

 - Vittoria Hotel & Suites (Niagara Falls): An elegant 3-star hotel with an onsite pool and restaurant, and an easy walking distance to Horseshoe Falls.
 Rooms are spacious and comfortable, with large walk-in showers.

 - Best Western Plus Cairn Croft (Niagara Falls): A basic but comfortable hotel option for families.
 Features a large indoor courtyard with pool, play area and arcade games.
 Plus, onsite dining.

 - Riverbend Inn & Vineyard (Niagara-on-the-Lake): A brilliant Georgian mansion … right on a private vineyard.
 All rooms feature a cozy fireplace, private bath and sitting area, and some have a balcony.
 Onsite dining and 1890s salon bar.

 For more places to stay in the Niagara area including private cabins, check out Romantic Getaways in Ontario.